neodev/emaildomains/README.md

 # emaildomains
-List of websites provide email service
+A list of websites that provide free email service